Symbian9/wiki-template/Home.md

 This is a wiki for the development of OpenOrienteering Mapper.
+The User Manual is at http://openorienteering.github.io/mapper-manual/, and it can be contributed to at https://github.com/OpenOrienteering/mapper-manual/.

 ## Contents